Guided Tour 🥾

 Message Passing

-The message itself will be passed to tasks which include a message parameter.
+The message itself will be passed to task

 from alsek import Broker, Message, task